Last Updated on September 7, 2023 by Rebecca Lake

 Making extra money is that easy when you create an account with Survey Junkie.
 It’s free to sign up and you can earn real cash in your PayPal account or free gift cards, just for answering questions and sharing your opinions.

 Getting out of debt on a tight budget can feel impossible but it doesn’t have to be.
-These tips can help you to create a game plan for paying off debt for good so that you have more money to save.
-And if you’re truly struggling with paying down debt, consider asking for help.
-You can visit the National Foundation for Credit Counseling to find a certified nonprofit credit counselor in your area.
+These tips can help you create a game plan for paying off debt for good so that you have more money to save.
+Just remember that it can take time to see results.

 Need more tips for managing your money?
 Read these posts next: